 1. Cassava Pone (Yuca Cake)

-Also known as Yuca Cake, this is a delightfully sweet and moist pastry made from the cassava root, pumpkin, coconut, cinnamon, and ginger.
+Also known as Yuca Cake, this Dominican delightfully sweet and moist treat is made from the cassava root, pumpkin, coconut, cinnamon, and ginger.
 If you haven’t heard of cassava before, it’s a root vegetable similar to the potato, native to South America.

 This cake’s texture is very particular, as it is not only dense and rich but also very gummy.
 However, the center is gooey and sweet with a toasty hint from the caramelized edges.
-Give this popular Caribbean comfort food a try if you want something new but simple.
+Give this amazing Dominican recipe a try if you want something new but simple.

 Seeing as the Caribbean is well-known for rum, it’s not a surprise that the Bahamian Rum Cake is so popular.
 This cake features the typical cake ingredients such as vanilla, nutmeg, eggs, and butter, but with a special rum twist that will surely impress you.